istvanzk/rpicampy/README.md

 #### rpicam:	Manage (pi)camera and save images locally.

+- Raspberry PI camera using libcamera-still (new libcamera stack, preferred), or

-- Raspberry PI camera using using the picamera module, or
+- Raspberry PI camera using the picamera python module, or

 - Raspberry PI camera using the raspistill utility, or